 Harry himself qualifies, showing himself to be more than capable with a sword as well as his favoured 'Dirty Harry Special' revolver.

-Both Loyd Slate and Fix have shown to have excellent swordsmanship skills, in addition to the Winter and Summer magic they have at their command.
+Both Loyd Slate and Fix have shown to have excellent swordsmanship skills, in addition to the Winter and Summer magic they have at their command, making them literalMagic Knights.
+As of Changes, Harry is one as well.

 Almost all Heralds, and many of the Tayledras, in Mercedes Lackey's Heralds of Valdemar series are skilled in both magic (and/or Mind-Magic) and physical combat.
 While the more powerful mages tend to rely much more on their magic than they do on their physical skills, a good many of them still maintain and make use of those skills, and all Heralds up to and including the royal family are expected to develop as much combat ability as they can.
 In particular, every one of them is required to be a competent archer.